erezgeva/libptpmgmt/clkmgr/HLD_clkmgr.md

 - It will delete the ptp event for subscription and state reference for notification.

+5. clkmgr_gettime()
+- This function retrieve the time of the CLOCK_REALTIME.

 ## Available API for c sample application

 1. clkmgr_c_connect()
-This function will establish a connection to the clkmgr_proxy.
+- This function will establish a connection to the clkmgr_proxy.
 Once connected, it will assign client ID for the client_runtime that connected to the clkmgr_proxy.

 2. clkmgr_c_subscribe()
-This function generates a subscribe message signaling interest in specific supported event types.
+- This function generates a subscribe message signaling interest in specific supported event types.

 3. clkmgr_c_status_wait()
-This function waits for a specified timeout period for any event changes.
+- This function waits for a specified timeout period for any event changes.
 The wait function blocks until an undelivered event is queued.
 If the event is already queued for delivery when the wait function is called, the call exits immediately, returning the queued event notification(s).
 Multiple event